openelections/docs/nittygritty.md

 We've created a data hub admin site that lets you track conversations with data sources and their offerings.
 In most cases, you'll start with the official state agency that handles elections.

-Once you've identified the best source of data, tell us about it in the admin.
+Once you've identified the best source of data, tell us about it on our admin site.

 ### The Metadata Process